brmson/yodaqa/README.md

 answer candidates and their confidence score are listed after a while (the first question takes a bit longer to answer as the models etc. are loaded).
 Alternatively, you can use the "web" frontend by executing ``./gradlew web -q`` and opening e.g. http://localhost:4567/ in your browser.
+A shinier web interface is available at https://github.com/brmson/YodaQA-client .

 It is also possible to let YodaQA answer many questions at once, e.g. to measure the performance; use ``./gradlew tsvgs`` to feed YodaQA the curated testing dataset from data/eval/.
 (See also data/eval/README.md